Bugs-Owner/RESI-One-click-for-future-building-energy-simulation/README.md

 Step 3: Query

     epw, df, heat_wave = ResiSim.Main.query(city='Syracuse', time_span='Mid-term', sce='TMY')

+Step 4: You can save this file locally like this:

+    with open('test.epw', 'wb') as file:
+        file.write(epw)

 For *city*:

 I integrated Google Geocoding, so ideally you can type any location in the U.S., you will get weather data for the nearest city.